jb4634/DemoCRM/README.md

   * [Optional] Possible to run with plugin: $ mvn spring-boot:run

 ### Using the application
-The application is accessible on "localhost:8080"
+The application is accessible with a web browser on "localhost:8080".

 Functionalities:
 * "Filter" filters Customers by first and/or last name